 Irish ales are malty, smooth, medium-bodied, and most, like our kit, are a deep copper-red color that is created by a blend of specialty malts.
 Our malt blend also gives this recipe its signature toasty and sweet aroma and flavor.

 Another defining characteristic of Irish Red Ales are their immense drinkability — definitely a crowd-pleasing beer.
-Its great taste, drinkability, and low aging requirements make this our best-selling kit.
+Its great taste, drinkability, and low aging requirements make this one of our best-selling kits.